jonrh/lambda-lovelace/README.md

 ## Project
 **Summary**: A recommender system for tweets; a more personalised tweet stream.

 The theme of 2016 for the group project module is *Future Of News*.
-The premise for our project is the asumption (or observation) that people are experiencing an information overload.
+The premise for our project is the assumption (or observation) that people are experiencing an information overload.
 Years or decades ago news or content creators were few (print, television, radio) compared to today.
 Now everyone with a computer or a smartphone can be a content creator.
 We believe that the future of news is going to be filtering and delivering personalised news to people.
 We see our project to be a stepping stone in that direction, starting with Twitter.

 ### Retrospective note
 Today Twitter already employs their own recommender system for tweets so why did we attempt to do the same?
 In essence it came down to *unlucky* timing and search for the incorrect words in the project proposal phase.
 The final project took place during the summer of 2016 but teams started formulating project ideas in the spring semester.
 We conceived our idea in the beginning of March 2016.
 Unknown to us, Twitter had announced in a [blog post](https://goo.gl/UqTIRz) on the 10th of February that tweet recommendations were available as an opt-in feature in the official Twitter mobile app.
 On the 17th of March, Twitter started to silently roll out tweet recommendations as an opt-out feature.
 None of the team members noticed the change.
 It was not until week two of our project (23rd of May) when we started to dig deeper into the literature review that we learned that Twitter had in fact already implemented much of what we intended to build.